cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ---

-Scenario execution with asynchronous acknowledgement `A` to `B` - set of actions: `sendPacket` -> `receivePacket` -> `acknowledgePacket`
+Scenario execution with asynchronous acknowledgement `A` to `B` - set of actions: `A.sendPacket` -> `B.receivePacket` -> `A.acknowledgePacket`

-Note that the key difference with the synchronous scenario is that the receivePacket writes only the packetReceipt and not the acknowledgement.
-The acknowledgement is instead written asynchronously for effect of the application callback call to the core function `writeAcknowledgement`, call that happens after the `receivePacket` execution.
+Note that the key difference with the synchronous scenario is that the `writeAcknowledgement` function is called after that `receivePacket` completes its execution.

 ```mermaid
 sequenceDiagram